-The solution for sin in the Old Covenant (OC) was via the atonement, though the blood sacrifice of an animal.
-This represented a payment which covered the debt, the sins, each and every sin committed.
-The Hebrew word for atonement (katallagē) literally means “to cover or coat” and is the same word used to describe the pitch that covered Noah’s barge and Moses’ basket.
+The solution for sin in the Old Covenant (OC) was via the atonement, through the blood sacrifice of an animal.
+This represented a payment which covered the debt, the sins, and every sin committed.
+The Hebrew word for atonement (katallagē) means “to cover or coat” and is the same word used to describe the pitch that covered Noah’s barge and Moses’ basket.
 This covering needed regular maintenance touch-ups since this sacrifice covered the sins, it had no solution for the tendency to sin because of the sin nature.

 The word atonement is not used in the New Testament, or New Covenant, although it does appear in the King James Version for the Greek word katallagē in Romans 5:11.
 As attested to in all other versions the word is better translated as reconciliation, or more literally as exchange.